limitium/cicd/README.md

 ```shell
 ./gradlew build
 ```
-Will run `:spotlessJavaCheck` task to check code on style violations
+Will run `:spotlessJavaCheck` task to check code for style violations

 Code can be reformated according to style rules via
 ```shell